Zlata Adamovská

 Zlata Adamovská (born March 9, 1959) is a Czech actress.
 Born in Prague, she has starred in a number of films and TV series including Sanitka and Noc smaragdového měsíce, which was entered into the 35th Berlin International Film Festival.
 Since 1990, she has been a member of the ensemble at the Vinohrady Theatre.
 In December 2018 she agreed to play a role in an upcoming film Women on the Run.
 There, she plays the role of Vera, a woman with three sisters who are played by Tereza Kostková, Veronika Khek Kubařová and Jenovéfa Boková.

-At the moment she can be found at Theatre Studio DVA in several performances (Misery, Vzpomínky zůstanou,...).
+As of 2019, she plays at Theatre Studio DVA in several performances (Misery, Vzpomínky zůstanou,...).